-The life of a student at the University of Melbourne is both dynamic and rewarding.
-Participation and involvement outside the class room can broaden your overall education experience.
-The University has a unique and wide range of activities, societies and services that give our graduates a broader life education - critical to the modern workplace, and ensuring a student experience that is intellectually stimulating, and socially rewarding.
+Participation and involvement outside the classroom can broaden your overall education experience.
+The University has a unique and wide range of activities, societies and services that give our graduates a broader life education – critical to the modern workplace, and ensuring a student experience that is intellectually stimulating, and socially rewarding.

-For the full range of central University student support services visit the Student Services website.
+For the full range of central University student support services visit Student Services.

 - Melbourne Law Masters Student Association (MLMSA)